amreus/amreus.github.io/_posts/2025-12-22-greetings.markdown

 Greetings.
 I hope you're doing well today.

-This is a place to post about my computer project of the moment.
-I "work" on things that interest me at the moment and thought maybe a record or jounal might help to organize the ideas rattling around my head.
+This is a place to post hopefully interesting snippets about whatever is holding my interest at the moment